fastify/fastify-compress/README.md

 Adds compression utils to [the Fastify `reply` object](https://www.fastify.io/docs/master/Reply/) and a hook to decompress requests payloads.
 Supports `gzip`, `deflate`, and `brotli`.

-> **Important note:** since `fastify-compress` version 4.x payloads that are compressed using the `zip` algorithm are not automatically uncompressed anymore as it is out of the scope of this plugin.
+> **Important note:** since `fastify-compress` version 4.x payloads that are compressed using the `zip` algorithm are not automatically uncompressed anymore. `fastify-compress` main feature is to provide response compression mechanism to your server, however the `zip` format does not appear in the [IANA maintained Table of Content Encodings](https://www.iana.org/assignments/http-parameters/http-parameters.xml#content-coding) and thus such behavior was out of the scope of this plugin.

 ## Install
 ```